markm24/markm24.github.io/essays/what_i_have_been_learning.md

       Relax(u, v, w)
 ```

   This algorithm is a commonly accepted method to solve such a problem because it is efficient (O(E lg V)), however it does not work on graphs that have edges of negative weights.
-In any case, this is an example of one of the many things I have leanred in collge so far.
+In any case, this is an example of one of the many things I have learned in college so far.
 It is a method to solve a problem that has been invented by someone and accepted to be a good solution for it.
 This is much like engineering, although I am not as experienced in engineering, a design pattern could be something like the best way to build a roof for a house.